Monte Paschi confirms sent restructuring plan to EU on Monday

-MILAN Italy's No. 3 lender Banca Monte dei Paschi di Siena (BMPS.MI) said on Tuesday it had sent a restructuring plan to the European Commission on Monday.
+MILAN, June 18 Italy's No. 3 lender Banca Monte dei Paschi di Siena said on Tuesday it had sent a restructuring plan to the European Commission on Monday.

 In a statement, the bank said it would release details of the plan after the EU Commission had approved it.